 However, if you’re picking just one, you’ll have to do some quick math on where you fall in that first table versus where you fall in the second table to figure out which card is going to give you the most cash back in a given month.

-Are you considering adding the Amazon Prime Rewards Visa Card to your wallet?
+Are you considering adding the Prime Visa to your wallet?
 Let’s review some of the major pros and cons of the card before you make your final decision:

 Pros and Cons

 |5% back on Amazon and Whole Foods purchases, as well as purchase bought through Chase Travel||Must pay for Prime subscription to receive maximum cash back rewards|

 |No annual or foreign transaction fees||High balance transfer fee|

 |Auto rental insurance and extended warranty coverages included||No introductory APR periods on new purchases or balance transfers|